-A very important step in getting your gifts to their final destination is the label.
+A very important step in getting your gift package to its final destination is the label.
 To make sure your presents are delivered properly, take the following into consideration:

-The easiest way to accomplish this step is to buy and print your shipping label at a professional shipping center like PostNet.
+- The easiest way to accomplish this step is to buy and print your shipping label at a local shipping center like PostNet.
 A shipping center will verify the address and print out a label that’s legible and follows carrier protocol.

 The recipient’s name

 Street name, street suffix (Ave., St., etc.) and directional coordinate (N, S, E, W)